samiulAbid/GO-Build-System-for-Sublime-Text-3-On-Windows/README.md

 happening behind the screen although we will only follow "Method 1".

 ## Prerequisites:
-1) .go compiler must be installed and necesary settings must be done prior to going for "Method 1".
+1) .go compiler must be installed and necessary settings must be done prior to going for "Method 1".
 2) go.exe path must be included in the "path" variable of "Environment Variables".

 ## How to open cmd(or command prompt):
     Just press windows_key+R .
-A little window title "Run" will pop-up.
+A little window titled "Run" will pop-up.
 Inside the window, there will be a box and inside the box, write "cmd" (without quotes) and hit ENTER.
 A black screen wil be opened.
 That's your cmd(or command prompt).